Honor Oak Park railway station

-The station is operated by London Overground, with London Overground and Southern trains serving the station.
-Thameslink and some Southern services pass through the station.
-It is located in Travelcard Zone 3.

 History

 The line on which it stands was opened in 1839, but this station was only opened by the London, Brighton and South Coast Railway on 1 April 1886.
 The housebuilders who were developing the area contributed £1,000 towards the cost of construction.
 There are four tracks through the station, with platforms on the outer Slow lines.
 These platforms are connected to the booking office (see illustration) by a footbridge.
 It was named to distinguish it from the Honor Oak station which existed at the time.

-London Overground took over operating the station in September 2009, which has benefited from the London Overground East London Line extension, completed in May 2010.
+London Overground took over operating the station in September 2009, which has benefited from the London Overground East London line extension, completed in May 2010.
 The East London line scheme has led to Honor Oak Park being well connected to other stations in South and East London with direct trains to Whitechapel (19 minutes), Shoreditch (23 minutes), Canada Water (10 minutes), London Victoria and London Bridge (11 minutes).
 Commuter areas such as Canary Wharf, Liverpool Street, Kings Cross and Waterloo are just one change of train away.
 From 2021 you will be able to directly interchange with Crossrail service at Whitechapel.

-From 2018 this station may also benefit from the Thameslink Project which could introduce direct trains from Honor Oak Park through to London Bridge and on to Hertfordshire via St Pancras International.
-This would enable most of London to be accessible in a relatively short time compared to now.
-This will also coincide with Crossrail being constructed at Whitechapel ensuring that East-to-West as well as South-to-North London will be easily accessible from Honor Oak Park.
+Despite past hopes that the Thameslink Project could provide direct trains along the Thameslink core via St Pancras International to destinations north of London, since the completion of the project in 2020, Thameslink trains have continued to run fast through the station, though with an improved interchange at London Bridge.